RedisGraph/RedisGraph/docs/design.md

 2. visit matrix - marking visit connections
 3. friend matrix - marking friend connections

-A visit edge E, connecting node A to node B, would set THE adjacency matrix at position [A,B] to 1, in addition the visit matrix V would also set position V[A,B] to 1.
+A 'visit' relationship E, connecting node A to node B, would set THE adjacency matrix at position [A,B] to 1, in addition the visit matrix V would also set position V[A,B] to 1.

 To accommodate typed nodes, additional matrices are allocated one per label, and a label matrix is symmetric with ones along the main diagonal.
 Assume node N was labeled as a Person, then the Person matrix P would set position P[N,N] to 1.

 This design enables RedisGraph to modify its graph with ease:

 - Adding new nodes simply extend matrices, adding additional rows and columns.
-- Adding new edges is done by setting the relevant entries at the relevant matrices.
+- Adding new relationships is done by setting the relevant entries at the relevant matrices.
-- Removing edges clear relevant entries.
+- Removing relationships clear relevant entries.
 - Deleting nodes is achieved by matrix row/column deletion.

 One of the main reasons we've chosen to represent our graphs as sparse matrices is graph traversal.